How to pay a fine

 If your fine has a payment reference number you can pay the whole amount (or the first instalment for fines $200 or more) online.

-If you have lost your infringement notice you can still pay by:
+If you have lost your infringement notice or didn't receive it in the mail, you can still pay by logging into My account and selecting an infringement to pay.

 Pay by BPAY

-You can make a BPAY payment via your financial institution online or by phone using your cheque or savings account only.
+You can make a BPAY payment via your financial institution's internet or phone banking from your cheque or savings account only.
 It may take several days to process your BPAY payment—check with your bank for how long this payment will take to make sure you pay on time.

-You must have a payment reference number and biller code on your fine to pay by BPAY.
-There are 2 payment reference numbers that can be used—1 for paying the fine in full and 1 for paying the first instalment of a voluntary instalment plan.
+You must have the payment reference number and biller code from the fine to pay by BPAY.
+If the fine is $200 or more, there will be 2 payment reference numbers that can be used—1 for paying the fine in full and 1 for paying the first instalment of a voluntary instalment plan.

-You may not be able to pay by BPAY for some fines, check your infringement notice for payment options.
+Some fines can't be paid by BPAY—check your infringement notice for payment options.

-Take your fine and visit any Australia Post office.
+Take your fine to any Australia Post office.

-You can pay by cash, cheque or card—a credit card surcharge will apply.
+You can pay by cash, cheque or card—a card surcharge will apply.

 Pay in person

-Take your fine and visit any transport and motoring customer service centre or Queensland Government Agent Program office to pay it.
+Take your fine to a transport and motoring service centre to pay.

-You can pay by cash or card—a credit card surcharge will apply.
+You can pay by cash or card—a card surcharge will apply.

 Pay by post